nunogrl/lenovo-x240/kernel/README.md

 Virtual Box
 -----------

+Error from Virtual Box:

-    Kernel driver not installed (rc=-1908)
+> Kernel driver not installed (rc=-1908)
+>

-    The VirtualBox Linux kernel driver (vboxdrv) is either not loaded or there is a permission problem with /dev/vboxdrv.
-Please reinstall virtualbox-dkms package and load the kernel module by executing
+> The VirtualBox Linux kernel driver (vboxdrv) is either not loaded or there is a permission problem with /dev/vboxdrv.
+> Please reinstall virtualbox-dkms package and load the kernel module by executing
+>

-    'modprobe vboxdrv'
+>     'modprobe vboxdrv'
+>

-    as root.
+>    as root.
+>

-    where: suplibOsInit what: 3 VERR_VM_DRIVER_NOT_INSTALLED (-1908) - The support driver is not installed.
+>    where: suplibOsInit what: 3 VERR_VM_DRIVER_NOT_INSTALLED (-1908) - The support driver is not installed.
 On linux, open returned ENOENT.

 Docker
 ------